Pomegranates are an Intriguing and Powerful Fruit that stirs up the imagination.

 Can you eat the seeds in each juicy morsel?
-Yes, chew it good, the seeds contain oil, an isoflavones (also contained in soy) so it becomes creamy in your mouth.
+Yes, chew it well, the seeds contain oil, and isoflavones (also contained in soy) so it becomes creamy in your mouth.
 The juice squirting in your mouth from each berry is quenching and soothing to your throat.
 Also, feel good knowing that you are getting nutrients including 5 polyunsaturated fatty acid that helps with cell regeneration.

 Picking a Sweet Pomegranate… Beware of Creepy Bugs!

 I always pick fruit at the market that has markings on the skin because I know the bugs like sweet things too.
 Because of our hot summer, my pomegranates were already bursting on the tree.
 This made the seeds easy to get out.
 However, it invites creepy large bugs.
 Yuck!